stablekernel/safe_config/README.md

 }
 ```

-This configuration item could be read in either of these two scenarios:
+This configuration could be read in either of these two scenarios:

 ```
 authority: